EliasSchramm/EPS-EASY/README.md

   EPS.start();
 ```

-The window pops up with the command `EPS.start()`
+The window pops up with the command `EPS.start()`.

 Any object needs a ID in its constructor.
+With that you can get the object later just by ID.

 ## Content